permanboy/Windows-like-Gestures-for-libinput/README.md

 ## Usage

 1. Clone or download the repository.
-2. Copy the `windows-gestures.conf` file to the appropriate location on your system:
+2. Copy the `libinput-gestures.conf` file to the appropriate location on your system:
    - For system-wide configuration: `/etc/libinput-gestures.conf`
    - For user-specific configuration: `~/.config/libinput-gestures.conf`
 3. If required, install the `xdotool` package on your system to enable the execution of actions.
 4. Restart the libinput-gestures service or log out and log back in to apply the changes.
+   'libinput-gestures-setup restart'
-5. Enjoy Windows-like gestures on your Linux system!
+6. Enjoy Windows-like gestures on your Linux system!
+7. alternative way of  doing is that copy the code of my conf file and paste in your system and restart the system. enjoy

 ## Gesture Actions